ongr-io/SettingsBundle/Resources/doc/admin_settings.rst

 Settings menu is visible under `/admin_settings_prefix/settings`.
 The user must be logged in to see the page.

 Settings can be stored in multiple cookie stating `cookie` parameter and providing cookie service.
-More info on usage in [[How to work with cookies]].
+More info on usage in `How to work with cookies documentation <https://github.com/ongr-io/CookiesBundle>`_.

 TWIG